Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Materials and methods

+In this section, we detail the implementation of the proposed architecture along three main pillars, as illustrated in \figureautorefname~\ref{fig:pipeline}: the pretext task, see panel~(a); the supervised \gls{rcc} classification, see panel~(b), left–middle; and the aggregation of results at the patient level, see panel~(b), right.

-\subsection{The pretext}
+\subsubsection{The pretext}

-We split the 91 patients between training and test set, with a split ratio not fixed among the different classes to ensure proper representation of all the RCC subtypes in the test set (refer to table \ref{tab:split}).
+We split the 91 patients between training and test set, with a diverse split ratio among the different classes to ensure proper representation of all the RCC subtypes in the test set (refer to table \ref{tab:split-NiceA-NiceB}-left).
 We start preparing our pre-text task dataset by fixing the zooming difference $n$ between levels $x$ and $y$ equal to two.
+In this way, we have 16 patches at the higher magnification corresponding to 1 at the lower.
 The patches $p_x$ and $p_y$, with a size of $256\times256$, are extracted randomly such that $p_x$ belongs to one of the three highest magnification levels with probabilities (0.4, 0.4, 0.2).
 The abundant patches available at higher magnification is the main reason for our choice.
-To obtain one sample and its label, $p_y$ and its magnified version in level $x$, namely $C_{x|y}$, are individuated. $p_x$ is randomly sampled from $C_{x|y}$ and its location is one-hot encoded to serve as ground truth for the cross-entropy loss.
+To properly define a supervised pretext task, we proceed in the following way with the aim of obtaining a cohort of training samples, coupled with corresponding annotations.
+We start by individuating $p_y$ and $C_{x|y}$ (i.e., the magnified representation of $p_y$ in the higher magnification level).
+Then, we randomly sampled $p_x$ from $C_{x|y}$.
+Lastly, its location is one-hot encoded to serve as ground truth for the cross-entropy loss.